mtscott3/mtscott3/README.md

 - Understand, design, and troubleshoot software for a U.S. or international based company utilizing extensive problem solving capabilities to evaluate software and make improvements.
 Responsible for designing technical plans, compiling bugs, creating reports, programming, and technology engineering.

+REMOTE SAAS SALES/SALES ENGINNER:
+- Drive or close new business and revenue within a regional or global territory for a U.S. or international based company creating mutual advancement and triumph.
+Responsible for prospecting, business development, territory management, pipeline growth, and technical sales calls.

 ## TARGET MARKET 🌎🌎🌎
 GEOGRAPHIC AREA:
 - I enjoy the autonomy of location independence via a fully remote home office.
 East coast is preferable, but I would consider central, mountain, west coast, or international.